 sales SaaS meeting QBR

-Attracting Top Sales Talent in Unpredictable Job Markets
+Attracting Top Sales Talent Through Smarter Recruiting Execution

 Navigating a Mixed Job Market

-Weak recruiting will diminish the best strategic growth plans.
+Weak recruiting limits even the best growth plans.
 So how do you compete for top sales talent?
-These eight strategies will help you recruit the top sales talent you need to dominate your space and win new business.

 #1 – Pace Impacts Your Recruiting